 - (b) Acquisition of utility services.
 Utility services shall be acquired in accordance with the requirements of 48 CFR subpart 970.41. - (c) Acquisition of real property.
-Real property shall be acquired in accordance with 48 CFR subpart 917.74. - (d) Advance notice of proposed subcontract awards.
-Advance notice shall be provided in accordance with 48 CFR 970.4401-3. - (e) Audit of subcontractors. - (1) The Contractor shall provide for- - (i) Periodic post-award audit of cost-reimbursement subcontractors at all tiers; and - (ii) Audits, where necessary, to provide a valid basis for pre-award or cost or price analysis. - (2) Responsibility for determining the costs allowable under each costreimbursement subcontract remains with the contractor or next higher-tier subcontractor.
-The Contractor shall provide, in appropriate cases, for the timely involvement of the Contractor and the DOE Contracting Officer in resolution of subcontract cost allowability. - (3) Where audits of subcontractors at any tier are required, arrangements may be made to have the cognizant Federal agency perform the audit of the subcontract or the contractor may [work with the cognizant Federal agency to] employ external auditors to support mandatory subcontractor audits.
-These arrangements shall be made administratively between DOE and the other agency involved and shall provide for the cognizant agency to audit in an appropriate manner in light of the magnitude and nature of the subcontract.
-In no case, however, shall these arrangements preclude determination by the DOE Contracting Officer of the allowability or unallowability of subcontractor costs claimed for reimbursement by the Contractor. - (4) Allowable costs for cost reimbursable subcontracts are to be determined in accordance with the cost principles of 48 CFR Part 31, appropriate for the type of organization to which the subcontract is to be awarded, as supplemented by 48 CFR part 931.
-Allowable costs in the purchase or transfer from contractor-affiliated sources shall be determined in accordance with 48 CFR 970.4402-3 and 48 CFR
+Real estate or real property interests shall be acquired in accordance with 48 CFR subpart 917.74. - (d) Advance notice of proposed subcontract awards.
+Advance notice shall be provided in accordance with 48 CFR 970.4401-3. - (e) Audit of subcontractors. - (1) The Contractor shall provide for- - (i) Periodic post-award audit--or a sufficient amount of audit work--to provide reasonable assurance that all claimed subcontract costs are allowable for: flexibly priced subcontracts at all tiers; and the flexibly priced elements in any subcontracts at all tiers ("flexibly priced" subcontracts and elements include Cost-Reimbursement subcontracts, Time-and-Materials subcontracts, cost-reimbursement elements in Fixed-Priced contracts, etc.); and - (ii) Audits, where necessary, to provide a valid basis for pre-award or cost or price analysis. - (2) Responsibility for determining the allowability of costs under each cost-reimbursement subcontract remains with the Contractor or next higher-tier subcontractor.
+The Contractor shall provide, in appropriate cases, for the timely joint involvement of the Contractor and the DOE Contracting Officer in resolution of subcontract cost allowability.
+In no case, however, shall the Contractor's subcontract audit arrangements preclude the Contracting Officer's determination of the allowability or unallowability of the subcontract costs the Contractor claims for reimbursement.

-31.205-26(e).
+- (3) Where audits of subcontractors at any tier are required, the Contractor shall consult with the DOE Contracting Officer on the best approach for obtaining an audit; this may involve employing external auditors.
+The Contractor shall interact with the cognizant Federal agency in a manner appropriate to the magnitude and nature of the subcontracted work.
+In no case, however, shall subcontractor auditing arrangements preclude determination by the Contracting Officer of the allowability or unallowability of subcontractor costs claimed for reimbursement by the Contractor. - (4) Allowable costs for cost-reimbursement subcontracts are to be determined in accordance with the cost principles of 48 CFR part 31, appropriate for the type of organization to which the subcontract is to be awarded, as supplemented by 48 CFR part 931.
+Allowable costs in the purchase or transfer from contractor-affiliated sources shall be determined in accordance with 48 CFR 970.4402-3 and 48 CFR 31.205-26(e).